 D. Review under the National Environmental Policy Act of 1969

-DOE prepared an Environmental Assessment (EA) (DOE/EA-1872) entitled, “Energy Efficiency Design Standards for New Federal Commercial and Multi-Family High-Rise Residential Buildings and New Federal Low-Rise Residential Buildings” pursuant to the Council on Environmental Quality’s (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act (40 CFR parts 1500-1508), the National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
+DOE prepared an Environmental Assessment (EA) entitled, 10 CFR 433, “Energy Efficiency Standards for the Design and Construction of New Federal Commercial and Multi-Family High-Rise Residential Buildings” and 10 CFR 435, “Energy Efficiency Standards for the Design and Construction of New Federal Residential Low-Rise Residential Buildings” pursuant to the Council on Environmental Quality’s (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act (40 CFR parts 1500-1508), the National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
 4321 et seq.), and DOE’s NEPA Implementing Procedures (10 CFR part 1021).

-The EA addresses the possible environmental effects attributable to the implementation of the interim final rule.
-The rule by its fundamental intent has a positive impact on the environment.
-The impact of this rule will be to conserve water, improve indoor air quality, increase recycling and reduce waste, and improve the siting of Federal buildings to already developed areas or those with public transit access.
+The EA addresses the possible environmental effects attributable to the implementation of the final rule.
+Under today’s rule, if an agency chooses to use a green building certification system to certify its buildings for any purpose, the chosen green building certification system must meet certain criteria established by the rule.
+The rule is not expected to cause any adverse health effects, and thus would have no environmental justice impacts affecting low-income or minority populations.
+The rule would not have an adverse effect on historic or archaeological sites, and would not be affected by a terrorist act.
+The rule will have no significant impact on sensitive environmental resources, including wetlands/floodplains, prime agricultural lands, endangered species, and sensitive ecosystems.
 Therefore, DOE has issued a Finding of No Significant Impact (FONSI), pursuant to NEPA, the regulations of the Council on Environmental Quality (40 CFR parts 1500–1508), and DOE’s regulations for compliance with NEPA (10 CFR part 1021).

 E. Review under Executive Order 13132, “Federalism”